Use OAuth/OIDC to Authenticate to Confluent Cloud

 Identity pools

-Identity pools group external identities and assign access based on claims-based policies.
-They act as a bridge between your identity provider and Confluent Cloud resources, mapping external identities to specific permissions.
+Identity pools are groups of external identities that map to specific Confluent Cloud permissions.
+They act as a bridge between your identity provider and Confluent Cloud resources, using claims-based policies to assign access.

 For detailed information about creating and managing identity pools, see Use OAuth Identity Pools with Your OAuth/OIDC Identity Provider on Confluent Cloud.